Auto Credit Express vs. Fifth Third Bank: Which offers better auto loans?

 Though they’re different kinds of lenders, Auto Credit Express and Fifth Third Bank both work with car dealerships to offer car loans.

-Auto Credit Express has been operating since 1999.
+Auto Credit Express launched in 1999.
 While it helps borrowers land a car loan that will work for them, it is not a direct lender.
 Instead, Auto Credit Express works with its network of more than 4,000 car dealerships across the United States and Canada to get people approved for a vehicle.

-Originally founded in 1858, Fifth Third Bank has more than 1,100 physical branches across 10 states.
+Fifth Third Bank was founded in 1858 and boasts more than 1,100 physical branches across 10 states.
 If you live in one of those states, you can get direct auto financing with the bank.
-It also offers online banking services and indirect auto loans through a network of car dealerships across 46 states.
+Indirect auto loans are available at car dealerships across 46 states.
+It also offers online banking services.

 Auto Credit Express vs. Fifth Third Bank at a glance